 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 A lot happened this week that could affect investors.
 This week, the major news tilted toward 2nd-wave related virus data, and the economic repercussions of the crisis.
-Before jumping in, here's a quick summary of the series so far:

 U.S. Continues to Plateau In a Potentially Uncomfortable Place

 This week, the U.S. continued to battle the coronavirus that causes the Covid-19 disease.
 And this week, more than 4,300 people died as the death toll climbed to 121,451 (versus 117,141 last week).

 For the third week in a row, the country has stalled out in reducing the death curve.
 The national death doubling rate (the time it takes for deaths to double) remained unchanged at two months (eight weeks):

 What does this mean as far as controlling the epidemic?
 This plateau is significantly higher than many European and Asian countries (with U.K. and Japan at 3 months, Germany at 5, Italy at 8, France at 11 and South Korea at 11+ months).